Liverpool Edge Hill: History

 There were two by-elections in Liverpool Edge Hill, following the deaths of its incumbent Members of Parliament.
 At the 1947 by-election, Labour held the seat with a reduced majority, but the 1979 by-election saw a large swing against Labour who lost the seat to the Liberal David Alton — a defeat which foreshadowed Labour's national loss in the 1979 general election.

 When the constituency disappeared for the 1983 general election, 59.85% of its territory was transferred to the new constituency of Liverpool Mossley Hill, where David Alton was re-elected.
 The remaining 40.15% of the seat fell into Liverpool Broadgreen, which was won by the Labour left-winger Terry Fields.

 Michael Howard, later leader of the Conservative Party, was twice a candidate in the constituency, in the general elections of 1966 and 1970.

 Boundaries

 1918–1950: The County Borough of Liverpool wards of Edge Hill and Low Hill, and part of Kensington ward.

-1950–1955: The County Borough of Liverpool wards of Edge Hill, Fairfield, Kensington, and Low Hill.
+1950–1955: The County Borough of Liverpool wards of Edge Hill, Fairfield, Kensington, and High Hill.

 1955–1974: The County Borough of Liverpool wards of Fairfield, Kensington, Picton, and Smithdown.

 1974–1983: The County Borough of Liverpool wards of Fairfield, Kensington, Low Hill, Picton, and Smithdown.